siteline/swiftui-introspect/README.md

 ### Usage in production

-SwiftUI Introspect is meant to be used in production.
-It does not use any private API.
-It only inspects the view hierarchy using publicly available methods.
-The library takes a defensive approach to inspecting the view hierarchy: there is no hard assumption that elements are laid out a certain way, there is no force-cast to UIKit/AppKit classes, and the `.introspect` modifier is simply ignored if UIKit/AppKit views cannot be found.
+SwiftUI Introspect is suitable for production.
+It does not use private APIs.
+It inspects the view hierarchy using public methods and takes a defensive approach: it makes no hard layout assumptions, performs no forced casts to UIKit/AppKit classes, and ignores `.introspect` when the expected UIKit/AppKit view cannot be found.

 Install
 -------